Brian-Pho/Textbook-Notes/content/posts/books/thinking-fast-and-slow/index.md

 date: "2019-01-20"
 categories:
   - Books
+book_authors: "Daniel Kahneman"
-excerpt: "On the intuitive and the rational sides of the mind."
+excerpt: "On the two systems that drive our decisions."
 ---

 ## Part 1: Two Systems